 Absolutely – the cream does not contain any ingredients with gluten and the biscuits used to make the crust can be substituted with your choice of gluten-free biscuits.

-How to store this Lemon and Ricotta Cheesecake
+How to store this Ricotta Cake

-Can Ricotta Cheesecake be frozen?
+Can Cheesecake be frozen?

 I personally prefer to have fresh Cheesecake, but technically, yes – it can be frozen.
 Make sure it is completely cool before wrapping it in a layer of plastic wrap and one layer of aluminium foil (or a large air-tight, freezer-friendly contain).